sharepointoscar/tf-web/README.md

-# ELB with stickiness Example
+# Terraform ELB with stickiness Example

 The example launches a web server, installs nginx, creates an ELB for instance.
 It also creates security groups for the ELB and EC2 instance.